-We have also implemented the policy manager.
-When the request arrives at the policy manager implementation, it is parsed and checked against the resource model types available from the type database.
-A summarizer captures all relevant resource types that may be necessary to fulfill the request, collects all policy constraints from the different types, as well as from the request, and converts them into an intermediate representation.
-For convenience we used a representation based on the SmartFrog language [18] that is used by our deployment manager and preprocessed by our solver [21].
-However, we believe that it should be possible to use other representations such as OCL [11] or Alloy [22], [23] depending on the underlying solver.
-This representation is handed to a formula generator which uses the constraints to compose logical formulae that represent those constraints.
-The solver reasons on the formulae and does a feasibility analysis.
-If the solver determines that a solution is feasible it uses a concretizer to create a system specification that satisfies all the constraints.
+Figure 5 shows the basic architecture of the policy manager.
+When the request arrives at the policy manager, it is parsed and checked against the resource model types available from the type database.
+The summarizer captures all relevant resource types that may be necessary to fulfill the request, collects all policy constraints from the different types, as well as from the request, and converts them into an intermediate representation.
+The formula generator uses these constraints to compose logical formulae that represent the constraints.
+The solver reasons on the formulae and does a feasibility check.
+If the solver determines that a solution is feasible it uses the concretizer to create a system specification that satisfies all the constraints.